EAFIT-AACS/assignment2-qtates/README.md

 modo = st.radio("Select a mode:", ["Generate Strings", "Enter String"])
 ```

-Our aplication has two modes, generating strings with the first algorithm, or introducing the string yourself.
+Our application has two modes, generating strings with the first algorithm, or introducing the string yourself.
 With this input we change to one or another mode.

 ```